omardoma/CertificateAuthority/README.md

 ## How to run?

 1. Clone the repo
-2. Opent the project in intelliJ idea or Eclipse
+2. Open the project in intelliJ idea or Eclipse

 &#9400; Omar Doma 2018